-If you had told me 18 months ago that this would have happened then I would have told you that you were an absolute idiot as I had absolutely no interest in wrestling whatsoever.
-I didn’t even bother streaming the big events like WrestleMania or Royal Rumble any more because I just didn’t care.
+If you had told me 18 months ago that this would have happened then I would have told you that you were an absolute idiot as I had absolutely no interest in wrestling anymore whatsoever.
+I didn’t even bother streaming the big events like WrestleMania or Royal Rumble these days because I just didn’t care.
 Despite being somewhat of a casual fan after a somewhat unhealthy obsession during the Attitude Era, I was well and truly out.

 So, how has this managed to happen?
 Well, AEW happened.